top of page

 Jack is an 'Educator' and a 'Mascot' who believes in protecting and preserving our environment, on land, air and sea that all living creatures share and depend on for survival.
 Raising awareness of sustainability and preservation is vital for future generations.

 Many years ago, I was on a snorkelling and scuba diving adventure in the South Pacific.
-From a boat, I jumped off into the reef, and below me, the first creature I saw, was a large prawn in crystal clear water.
-Shortly after, I looked ahead and saw plastic bags floating around everywhere, it was a horrible sight.
+From a boat, I jumped off into the reef, and below me, the first creature I saw was a large prawn in crystal clear water.
+Shortly after, I looked ahead and saw plastic bags floating around everywhere.
+It was a horrible sight.
 I turned my head around to the right and saw a Green Sea Turtle tangled in a plastic fishing line wrapped around its body.
 I promptly moved closer to the turtle to try to remove the line from its body, but it escaped.
 Whenever I think of that moment, I always regret the fact that my actions weren't good enough to save the turtle's life, the thought of it always disturbs me.
-The experience was so unsettling and emotionally overwhelming that I was compelled to act promptly to prevent this problem from happening again.
-I soon realised this was an ongoing problem, and the desire to find a solution was very powerful.
-As a result, Jack the Super Prawn was created as a symbol to raise awareness of the impact of plastic and other kinds of pollution in our oceans and to empower children to take a stand and make real improvements to ensure a healthier and sustainable environment for all life on Earth.
+The experience was so unsettling and emotionally overwhelming that I felt compelled to act quickly to prevent this problem from happening again.
+I soon realised this was an ongoing issue, and the desire to find a solution became a powerful drive.
+As a result, Jack the Super Prawn was created as a symbol to raise awareness about the impact of plastic and other types of pollution in our oceans and on land to empower children to take action, making real improvements for a healthier and more sustainable environment for all life on Earth.

 The Challenge